Night Fishing for Bass in Florida

 Time of the Year to Go

 Because of the warm temperatures in Florida, night fishing for bass is done eight months out of the year.
-While many will write that high temperature during the day are the reason to fish at night, we will argue the moon phase is much more critical.
+While many will write that high temperatures during the day are the reason to fish at night, we will argue the moon phase is much more critical.
 Because the bodies of water in Florida are shallower than the rest of the country, the bass is much more affected by the moon phase.

-So next time the bass quit hitting during the daytime and you want to blame it on the heat…stop and look at the moon phase.
+So next time the bass quit hitting during the daytime, and you want to blame it on the heat…stop and look at the moon phase.
 It will be either the week of the full moon or, even worst, the week following a full moon.
 These tell-tales that it’s time to start night fishing or at least later in the day.

 Lastly, while the hat lights help when fishing, they do hinder your sight while driving.
 With a big moon, consider turning off all extra lights and letting your eyes adjust; most times, your navigation will be more straightforward.
 Although, if traveling any length of time at average running speeds.
 A high-powered spotlight is recommended as it will provide extra distance to your ability to see ahead of you.